rocket-pack/serverguide/secure-access.md

 You should still be logged in as the 'root' user from the 'first steps' section - if you're not, log in now, as we'll be running commands on the server throughout this section.

-There's three main areas that we want to work on in this section, that we'll walk through one-by-one:
+There's four main areas that we want to work on in this section, that we'll walk through one-by-one:

 1. User management and access
 2. SSH security